Greg Paulus: Junior

 Paulus led Duke to a 28–6 record including an 89–78 victory over rival UNC in which Paulus led Duke in scoring with 18 points.
-Paulus led the Atlantic Coast Conference in assist to turnover ratio during the 2007–08 season, and shot over 42 percent from beyond the arc on his way to making 82 three point field goals.
+He led the Atlantic Coast Conference in assist-to-turnover ratio during the 2007–08 season and shot over 42 percent from beyond the arc on his way to making 82 three-point field goals.

 Senior

 After being the starting point guard for three years, Paulus started only five games during his senior season.
 Paulus averaged 16 minutes a game, in part due to the development of sophomore guard Nolan Smith.

 Football

 Paulus announced on May 14, 2009, that he would play college football at Syracuse University.
 Paulus was named the starting quarterback for the 2009 season.

-He won four games and lost eight during his lone season at Syracuse, completing 67.7 percent of his passes and throwing for 2,025 yards and 13 touchdowns, and threw a school and Big East record 5 interceptions in one game against South Florida.
+He won four games and lost eight during his lone season at Syracuse, completing 67.7 percent of his passes and throwing for 2,025 yards and 13 touchdowns, and threw a school- and Big East-record five interceptions in one game against South Florida.